 The Town has a total of 71 with 35 outfalls discharging to TMDL streams of Roanoke River, Tinker Creek and Glade Creek.
-Currently, formal dry weather screenings are done by Roanoke County's personnel, which are based on their scheduling cycle.
+Currently, dry weather screenings are performed by Town staff, with cooperation from Roanoke County's personnel, if requested, based on their scheduling cycle.
 Additionally, these outfalls are also inspected by the Town Public Works personnel during the regular maintenance of these outfalls.